Cyton Radios Programming Tutorial

 .

 Here's a picture of the connections that you need to make.
-Power the OpenBCI board with the battery pack it came with, and so you only need these four connections to do the upload.
+Power the OpenBCI board with the battery pack it came with, so you only need these four connections to do the upload.
 You could also power the OpenBCI board with 3V from the Dongle, but that makes the next step a bit trickier.
 In any case, these are the basic pin connections that you need to make when powering the board with a battery pack:

 - FTDI RX --> RF TX